 It is basic functionality and absolutely very easy to make, maybe 10 minutes for programmer.

-Do not making it means Vivaldi not much interested in the RIGHT features.
-RIGHT, not just popular.
-This is feature, which is must be here anyway, because it's fundamentals of browsers.
+Do not making it means Vivaldi not much interested in the right features.
+Right, not just popular.
+This is a feature, which must be here anyway, because it's a fundamental of browsers.
 Absence of it violates the logic of usability.

-When you absolute KNOW the absolute and ultimate RIGHT option and the whole TRUTH, I urge you to thing about it again.
+When you absolute known the absolute and ultimate right option and the whole truth, I urge you to thing about it again.
 I doubt that you may be absolutely sure about right or wrong features or usability.

 On the other hand, if instead of stating your absolute knowledge and expecting us to follow you, you explained why it looks good to you then you would make a possibly strong case.